wendlers/install-propeller-toolchain/README.md

 * For the python based loader, python2.6 with py-serial is required
 * SVN is required to build the open-source-spin-compiler.

+NOTE: if you are on a 64bit platform an you are going to install BST Tools, you need to make sure to install the required i386 libraries since BST binaries are 32bit only.
+On Ubuntu 14.04 the following should do the trick:

+	sudo apt-get install libgtk2.0-0:i386

 Usage
 -----